 A minimally invasive surgical procedure performed through the side of the body utilizing proprietary neuromonitoring for treating a range of spinal pathologies.

-A minimally invasive surgical procedure for treating tumor, trauma, and infection spinal pathologies.
+A minimally invasive surgical procedure for treating tumor and trauma spinal pathologies.

 Vertebral Body Replacement